eunice501/eunice501/README.md

 what is the discription of your project?
 It is a very nice pink heart
 how to run your code?
-by pressing the home button
+by pressing the play button